ngocjohn/vehicle-status-card/README.md

 ## Single Button Configuration

 A single button allows you to represent an entity or action related to your vehicle.
-You can set up the button’s appearance and behavior to suit your needs.
+You can set up the button’s appearance, behavior, and actions to suit your needs.

 ### Key Features